In a newly published study, astronomers detail the results of a photometric search for variable stars in the core of the globular cluster M4.

 To understand what is going on in this globular cluster, and to help understand how these clusters evolve in general, CfA astronomer Maureen van den Berg and her collaborators have undertaken a large and unprecedented set of deep images of M4 with the Hubble Space Telescope to look for binary stars, that is stars with companions.
 The dynamical interactions between the densely crowded stars in a globular cluster should disrupt many such binaries, but for reasons that are not understood about fifteen percent of the stars in M4 are binaries, at least based on monitoring brightness variations (a more typical number is two percent).
 Whether or not this unusual abundance is connected to the lack of a central cusp in stellar density is also not understood.

 The astronomers set out to use Hubble to study the binary star population in M4 looking at both brightness variations and stellar wobble (astrometric) variations, in particular due to binaries with a massive, faint, and evolved companion like a white dwarf or neutron star.
 The team was able to find and characterize a much more complete set of binaries, including thirty-six new variables.
-They note in passing that, as part of the search process, any stars with massive “hot Jupiter” exoplanet companions would probably also have been detected, but that none were.
+They note in passing that, as part of the search process, any stars with massive “hot Jupiter” exoplanet companions would probably also have been detected, but none were.
 The extensive results are still being analyzed, but the improved statistics will make the conclusions much more reliable.